 I was fortunate enough to spend a gap year in Canada after high school.
 Don’t ask me why, but Germans LOVE Canada.
 And there is a lot to love.
 So much untouched nature, such friendly people, and in general a very wonderful place to be in.
 Canadians are in general extremely polite and friendly, but if you tell them they are basically the same as Americans, they get offended and will talk about all the differences, such as Tim Hortons (the “Starbuck/Dunkin Donuts” version of Canada), their beloved queen, and, of course, the fact that they have public health insurance.

 Be it as it may, conversations you are definitely going to have is about food.
 Canadians love their food.
 I don’t think I have ever eaten more salmon than during my gap year in British Columbia, it was sold EVERYWHERE.
 And the famous maple syrup, yes, I have actually seen Canadian pour it on their bacon, mashed potatos as well as into their coffee.
 So needless to say that of course I had to try Nanaimo bars.
-Nanaimo bars are originally from British Columbia, from Victoria Island.
+Nanaimo bars are originally from British Columbia, from Vancouver Island.
 The base usually contains coconut flakes, graham crackers and melted butter.
 Since I live in Germany and pecans are a little harder to find, I went with walnuts, but I believe you can use any nut as a wonderful addition to this mix.

 Have you ever eaten pumpkin waffles?
 I hadn’t, I know, shame on me.
 But this year I somehow got into the pumpkin haze.
 So I cecked out Pinterest and found a lot of different recipes.
 Finally I encountered the recipe below and bam, I was hooked.
 These pumpkin waffles are super fluffy, I love that they are crispy on the outside, soft on the inside and tall and thick.
 I think they can be served either for breakfast, but also as a nice dessert.